 Why we process your data

-As a data controller the University of Derby can process your personal data under the Data Protection Act 1998 and subsequent enactments.
+As a data controller the University of Derby can process your personal data under the General Data Protection Regulation (GDPR) 2018, Data Protection Act 1998 and subsequent/relevant enactments.

 We process your data for the following purposes: